tyrauber/email_engine/README.md

 You get:

-- A history of emails sent to each user
+- A history of every email sent
-- Open and click tracking
+- Track Open, Click, Unsubscribe, Bounce and Complaint
 - Easy UTM tagging

 Works with any STMP provider but has built in Amazon SES callbacks.